edwinbudding/WAR_Project/nfl_offensive_war/README.md

 This project develops a Wins Above Replacement (WAR) framework for NFL offenses, using play-by-play Expected Points Added (EPA)
-Using EPA, I estimate how individual players contribute to team success in terms of 'wins abve replacement" This is largely still a work in progress, but so far I have completed calculating WAR for QBs/RBs/WRs/TEs/OLs Defensive Players and Special Teams TBD
+Using EPA, I estimate how individual players contribute to team success in terms of 'wins abve replacement" This is done for the 2021-2024 seasons

 Data Sources

 • nflfastR / nflplayR play-by-play (via nfl_data_py)
 • Pro Football Reference (player metadata + AV)
 • PFF WAR (for external benchmarking)
-• Manual postseason win results (2024)

 Methodology Summary

-EPA-based play credit

 • Each offensive play produces or loses expected points
 • Credit is assigned based on involvement roles

 Replacement baselines per position

-• Modeled using bottom 25 percentile performance pools
+• Modeled using bottom 25 percentile performance pools and customized snap counts
 • Standardized to 1 WAR ≈ 1 team win over a season

 Validation + Diagnostics